Learn more about the Agile workflow management method for defining, managing, and improving services that deliver knowledge work.

 - Flow.
 It represents a continuous or episodic flow of value.

 - Transparency.
 It is about the clear sharing of information using straightforward language that improves the flow of business value.

-- Customer focus – for optimizing the flow of value to customers that are external from the system but can be internal/external to the company where the system exists.
+- Customer focus is needed for optimizing the flow of value to customers that are external from the system but can be internal/external to the company where the system exists.

-- Balance – different aspects and viewpoints that must be balanced to achieve effectiveness.
+- Balance is required in different aspects and viewpoints so as to achieve effectiveness.

-- Collaboration – for improving the way people work together.
+- Collaboration is needed for improving the way people work together.

-- Leadership.
-It is needed at all levels to realize continuous improvement and deliver value.
+- Leadership is a must at all levels to realize continuous improvement and deliver value.

-- Respect – understanding and demonstrating consideration for people.
+- Respect leads to understanding and demonstrating consideration for people.

 - Agreement.
 It is about commitment to improvement to jointly move toward common goals.